cognano/AVIDa-hIL6/README.md

-# AVIDa-hIL6: A Large-Scale VHH Dataset Produced by an Immunized Alpaca for Predicting Antigen-Antibody Interactions
+# AVIDa-hIL6: A Large-Scale VHH Dataset Produced from an Immunized Alpaca for Predicting Antigen-Antibody Interactions

-This repository contains the supplementary material accompanying the paper, AVIDa-hIL6: A Large-Scale VHH Dataset Produced by an Immunized Alpaca for Predicting Antigen-Antibody Interactions.
+This repository contains the supplementary material accompanying the paper, AVIDa-hIL6: A Large-Scale VHH Dataset Produced from an Immunized Alpaca for Predicting Antigen-Antibody Interactions.
 The dataset is available at https://avida-hil6.cognanous.com under a CC BY-NC-SA 4.0 license.

 <img src="./docs/images/data_generation_overview.png" alt="dataset-generation-overview">